Cleveland Browns relocation controversy: Aftermath and legacy

-Modell continued to struggle financially even after the move.
-Like several other owners who had acquired their teams prior to the AFL-NFL merger Modell's net worth by the end of his tenure was primarily derived from the appreciation of his team's value, and he had relatively little outside wealth to help underwrite his club's expenses.
-Because of such continual financial hardships, the NFL directed Modell to initiate the sale of his franchise.
-On March 27, 2000, NFL owners approved the sale of 49 percent of the Ravens to Steve Bisciotti.
-In the deal, Bisciotti had an option to purchase the remaining 51 percent for $325 million in 2004 from Art Modell.
-On April 8, 2004, the NFL approved Steve Bisciotti's purchase of the majority stake in the club.
+Modell continued to struggle financially after the move.
+Like several other owners who had acquired their teams before the AFL–NFL merger, Modell's net worth was primarily derived from the appreciation of his team's value, and he had relatively little outside wealth to help underwrite his club's expenses.
+The NFL directed Modell to sell the team, and on March 27, 2000, NFL owners approved the sale of 49 percent of the Ravens to Steve Bisciotti.
+On April 8, 2004, owners approved Bisciotti's request to exercise his option to buy the remaining 51 percent for $325 million.

-Although Modell later retired and had relinquished control of the Ravens, he is still despised in Cleveland, not only for moving the Browns, but also for his firing of head coach Paul Brown (who eventually founded the future arch-rival Bengals in 1968) in 1963.
-Some consider the Browns' move and subsequent lawsuits as having cost Modell a spot in the Pro Football Hall of Fame, which is in Canton, Ohio, 60 miles south of Cleveland and part of the Cleveland television market and Browns' territorial rights.
-Modell died in 2012, having never returned to Cleveland.
-The Browns were the only home team that did not acknowledge, much less commemorate, Modell's death the following Sunday.
-The team opted not to do so at the request of David Modell, who feared that the announcement would be met with anger by Browns fans still upset about the move.
+This did little to improve Modell's reputation among Browns fans, who still hated him for the move and for his 1963 firing of head coach Paul Brown, who went on to found the arch-rival Bengals in 1968.
+Some believe the move and its related lawsuits kept Modell out of the Pro Football Hall of Fame in Canton, Ohio, 60 miles south of Cleveland and part of the Cleveland television market and Browns' territorial rights.
+Modell died in 2012 having never returned to Cleveland.
+The following Sunday, the Browns were the only home team that did not acknowledge Modell's death: his stepson David Modell had feared that fans would react with anger.